ghc-proposals/ghc-proposals/proposals/0000-language-editions.rst

   program is chosen by the language edition.

-  The one restriction on the expressive power of language editions is that build products of different language editions must be compatible.
+  The one restriction on the expressive power of language editions is that build products of different language editions (within the same version of GHC) must be compatible.
 We expect the Haskell ecosystem to contain packages compiled with a variety of language editions, and they must work together.
 The word *compatible* above is doing some heavy lifting,